How Soon Can You Fly After Laser Eye Surgery?

 Common Misconceptions About Flying After Laser Eye Surgery

 Some people worry that flying will ruin their surgery results, but a short domestic flight usually won’t harm your eyes if you follow your post-operative care plan.
-Another misconception is that you can’t travel for weeks, when in fact most people can safely resume normal activities, including flying, within days or a week after surgery if there are no complications.
+Another misconception is that you can’t travel for weeks when, in fact, most people can safely resume normal activities, including flying, within days or a week after surgery if there are no complications.
 Some patients also think they need special glasses for the plane, but ordinary sunglasses or protective eyewear prescribed by your surgeon are sufficient.

 Your Roadmap to Safe Travel After LASIK